Central Services Technology

 Clinical Affiliate Requirements

-Clinical affiliates require the following.
-As such, they are required upon acceptance to the program.
+Clinical affiliates have several safety and health requirements to ensure patient safety.
+As such, these requirements are mandatory upon acceptance to the program.
+Students may need to complete these requirements multiple times throughout the program.
 Do not send any of these documents until requested to do so.

 • Evidence of good health in form of Physical Exam report signed by a practicing physician